 For ruffed grouse in Pennsylvania, population monitoring shows a strong correlation between the virus and population declines at regional and statewide scales.
 This led to further research steps #2-5 above.
 [See Stauffer et al 2018: Journal of Wildlife Management, Nemeth et al 2017: Journal of Veterinary Pathology, and/or the Pennsylvania Game Commission’s Ruffed Grouse web page.]

-For wild turkey and wild ring-necked pheasants, the PGC has been acquiring abundant passive surveillance data (testing sick and dead birds found on the landscape).
+For wild turkey and wild ring-necked pheasants, the Game Commission has been acquiring abundant passive surveillance data (testing sick and dead birds found on the landscape).
 Both species exist in areas where WNV is known to circulate, so they may be exposed to the virus.
-To date, neither species has tested positive in Pennsylvania, and only one mortality has been reported in a wild turkey, in Michigan during a year (2006) of high WNV activity (https://www.ncbi.nlm.nih.gov/pubmed/16617704).
+To date, neither species has tested positive in Pennsylvania, and only two states (Michigan and Missouri) have reported any mortality of wild turkey due to WNV.
 This suggests wild turkeys may be very slightly susceptible, but NOT highly susceptible to the virus.
 Being large, visible birds, if they were susceptible and experienced high mortality we would see many sick birds on the landscape, just as sick and dead crows are found on the landscape during active WNV seasons.

 This is where experimental infection and other approaches enter the assessment.
 WNV has a wide host range, i.e. many species are susceptible to infection, but susceptibility to clinical disease varies by species.
 Some species (wild turkey and pheasant) seem to tolerate the virus well; others suffer high mortality (ruffed grouse).
 Similarly, many songbirds and raptors are affected by WNV, while others seem to be unaffected.
 [See George et al, Proceedings of the National Academy of Sciences, Nov 2015.]